cjmyles/instant-react/README.md

 It's recommended that you modify the `package.json` file to customise the `name` and `description` fields for your project (and add a `version` field if necessary - [Semantic Versioning](https://semver.org/) is strongly recommended).
 This information is accessed by the application and displayed in the `About` page by default (via the `/about` URL route).

+It's also recommended that you change the `proxy` value if you intend to make use of server requests in development mode.

+Please see the [Fetch Requests](#fetch-requests) section for more information on using an external server for requests.

 ### Modifying Config

 **Please note**: Sensitive config values should only be committed to the repository after being encrypted.
 As a consequence, the `development.json` and `production.json` files are excluded by git via the `.gitignore` file by default.
 Please see [Securing Production Config Files](https://github.com/lorenwest/node-config/wiki/Securing-Production-Config-Files) for more information.